StackHawk

 4. Outline Test Steps

-Lay out each step in a sequence—send the request, receive the API response, and note specific parts of the response that need validation.
-Having a clear sequence makes the testing process straightforward, especially for manual testing.
+Lay out each step in sequence: send the request, receive the response, and note specific parts of the response that need validation.

 5. Define Expected Outcome

 Clearly state what should happen.
-This might include an HTTP status code (e.g., 200 OK for a successful request) and the structure or content of the response data.
-Detail expected values, data types, and how the response body should look.
+This includes verifying the expected response status code (like 200 OK for a successful request) and detailing the structure or content of the response data, expected values, and data types.

 6. Include Assertions

 Assertions are key for automating tests, as they compare the actual outcome with the expected one.
-Including assertions lets you know instantly if the test passed or failed, making the results easy to interpret.
+Including assertions lets you know instantly if the test passed or failed.

 Objective: Verify successful user creation.